Olympus E-PM2 Comparison Review

 Beyond body and sensor, cameras can and do differ across a range of features.
 The following tables report on some other key feature differences and similarities of the Olympus E-PM2 and comparable cameras.

-One feature that differentiates the E-PM2 from many other cameras is in-body image stabilization (IBIS).
+One feature that differentiates the E-PM2 from many older cameras is in-body image stabilization (IBIS).
 The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while cameras without IBIS have to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PM2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.